Michael I of Wallachia: Reign

 Although Michael was first mentioned as Mircea's co-ruler in 1391, it was only from 1415 that he was consistently styled as "voivode and prince".
 Michael was still his father's co-ruler when in 1417 he refused to send the tribute that Mircea had promised to pay to the Ottoman Empire.
 Michael became the sole ruler of Wallachia after his father died on 31 January 1418.

 The first year of his reign was peaceful because the Ottoman Sultan, Mehmed I, was still occupied with the internal consolidation of the Ottoman Empire.
+However, small attacks, if not even one campaign conducted by Mehmed himself, could have occurred in 1419, during which Michael managed to hold them off.
 Michael supported Sigismund of Luxembourg, King of Hungary, who launched a campaign against the Ottoman Empire in the autumn of 1419.
 They captured the city of Turnu Severin that Michael's father had lost to the Ottomans, but it was put under Sigismund's control.
 In retaliation, the sultan broke into Wallachia, forcing Michael to cede Giurgiu and other fortresses on the Danube to the Ottomans and to pay the tribute he had failed to send during the previous three years.
 Michael was also forced to send his two sons, Michael and Radu, as hostages to the Ottoman Empire.

 Michael's cousin, Dan, then laid claim to Wallachia.
 Many of Michael's boyars (including the influential Albul and Utmeș) defected to the pretender.
 Dan crossed into Wallachia in early 1420.
 Initially, Michael was able to resist, but since he had failed to implement all provisions of his 1419 treaty with the Ottoman Empire, his cousin was able to obtain military assistance from the Ottomans.
 Michael received support from Hungary, but their united forces were routed in the summer of 1420.
 Michael was killed on the battlefield.